hashicorp/terraform-provider-time/website/docs/r/rotating.html.markdown

 # Resource: time_rotating

-Manages a rotating time resource, which keeps a rotating UTC timestamp saved in the Terraform state and proposes resource recreation when the current time is beyond the rotation time.
+Manages a rotating time resource, which keeps a rotating UTC timestamp stored in the Terraform state and proposes resource recreation when the locally sourced current time is beyond the rotation time.
+This rotation only occurs when Terraform is executed, meaning there will be drift between the rotation timestamp and actual rotation.
+The new rotation timestamp offset includes this drift.
 This prevents perpetual differences caused by using the [`timestamp()` function](https://www.terraform.io/docs/configuration/functions/timestamp.html) by only forcing a new value on the set cadence.

 -> Further manipulation of incoming or outgoing values can be accomplished with the [`formatdate()` function](https://www.terraform.io/docs/configuration/functions/formatdate.html) and the [`timeadd()` function](https://www.terraform.io/docs/configuration/functions/timeadd.html).